Jai Courtney Is a Nazi in Love in Exclusive Clip From 'The Exception'

 In the clip, we see Courtney’s Captain Stefan Brandt share some pillow talk with James’ Mieke, a Dutch maid working for Germany’s exiled Monarch Kaiser Wilhelm II (Christopher Plummer), whom Stefan has come to investigate.
 After Stefan confesses there’s nothing more important than following orders, Mieke reveals her secret.
 That puts them both in a perilous spot, although at least in this clip, Stefan seems completely unperturbed by the implications for their relationship of this bombshell.

 Directed by David Leveaux, and co-starring Janet McTeer, and Eddie Marsan as Heinrich Himmler — whose eventual arrival at Kaiser Wilhelm II’s Netherlands estate further complicates Stefan and Mieke’s attempts to be together.
-The Exception debuts in theaters on June 2.
+The Exception debuts in theaters and via video-on-demand June 2.

 ‘The Exception’: Watch a trailer: